Bluetooth AVRCP: What Is It and Which Version to Choose?

 This is the original version of AVRCP, and you will find that it is the simplest and most basic of all.

-It is designed solely to enable essential commands from the controller to the player.
+It is designed solely to enable essential commands from the controller to the player, facilitating the sending commands like play, pause, or stop.
 Assuming you are using a phone app, your app controller will only be able to play, pause or stop the music.

 The 1.0 version has support for a little more control, such as moving to the next song, restarting, or playing a previous song.